Grimmscorpp/mka-connect/README.md

 ### 6. Create the list

 * N2: `=ROW()-1`.
-  * Fill down to N17.
+  * Fill down to the last row.
 * O2: `=A2`.
-  * Fill down to O17.
+  * Fill down to the last row.
 * P2: `=CONCATENATE(J2:M2)`.
-  * Fill down to P17.
+  * Fill down to the last row.
 * Q2: `=LIST(N2:P17, "Send Messages", 2)`.

 |    | N       | O             | P                        | Q                  |